The common core questionnaire used to collect the Faith Communities Today 2000 information is available in .pdf format.

 – each group needed to adapt the wording of core items to their respective traditions (e.g., imam, minister, president, priest, rabbi); and

 – each group was free to supplement the core with questions of unique interest for the group.
-These versions can be found in the Faith Groups’ Findings pages.

 The result, a core questionnaire that contains 190 questions, contains something on just about every aspect of congregational life and a heavier emphasis on several key dimensions–e.g., worship, mission and fellowship.
 The survey form speaks both to the interfaith reality of the U.S. religious mosaic and to the specific interests of each participating group.
 This questionnaire mixes standard items from past research with ground-breaking, new items that reach across the diversity of religious belief and practice.